top of page

 • 6 min read

-While I’ve long favoured Canon gear for its autofocus and intuitive handling, I’ve been genuinely impressed by the versatility and real-world performance of the Sony A7 IV - enough that it’s earned a solid place in our safari bag.
+While I’ve long favoured Canon gear for its autofocus and intuitive handling, I’ve been genuinely impressed by the versatility and real-world performance of the Sony A7 IV.
+It has earned a solid place in our safari bag.

 Sony A7 IV mirrorless camera body – a top choice for wildlife photography on safari, known for its fast autofocus and full-frame performance.